nerdfiles/proposal-planning/readme.md

 about design-first, data structures, and relationships, for "beauty is the givenness of data."[4]

-And if you don't care if you engineers can articulate the philosophy of the web[5]?
+And if you don't care if your engineers can articulate [the philosophy of the web][phil][5]?
 And you expect them to secure your business logic?

 Do you really want a website, if "want is logically prior to need"?
 Or if trust is logically prior to desire?